linux-surface/linux-surface/SIGNING.md

 # Signing a custom kernel for Secure Boot

-(Instructions are for ubuntu, but should work similar for other distros, if they are using shim and grub as bootloader.)
+Instructions are for ubuntu, but should work similar for other distros, if they are using shim and grub as bootloader.
+If your distro is not using shim (e.g. Linux Foundation Preloader), there should be similar steps to complete the signing (e.g. HashTool instead of MokUtil for LF Preloader) or you can install shim to use instead.
+The ubuntu package for shim is called `shim-signed`, but please inform yourself on how to install it correctly, so you do not mess up your bootloader.

 Since the most recent GRUB2 update (2.02+dfsg1-5ubuntu1) in Ubuntu, GRUB2 does not load unsigned kernels anymore, as long as Secure Boot is enabled.
 Users of Ubuntu 18.04 will be notified during